+This email is developed by The Focus Project in partnership with The American Rabbi.
 The Focus Project distributes weekly talking points on timely issues regarding antisemitism and delegitimization of Israel.
-Its editorial input represents a consensus view across a spectrum of North America's leading Jewish organizations.
+Its editorial input represents a consensus view across an extensive spectrum of North America's Jewish organizations.
+The American Rabbi recognizes and respects the diversity of views on these issues among its readers and the community at large.